walkthru/next/walkthru/walkthru-intro/finish.md

 center: 42
 ---

-Thanks for checking out this introduction to WalkThru.
+Thanks for checking out this introduction to WalkThru 🙏.

-If you're interested in using WalkThru or learning more about, check out the [GitHub repo](https://github.com/walkthru/walkthru).
+You can find more info about how to use it in this [GitHub repo](https://github.com/walkthru/walkthru).

 *Created by Anthony Gore.
 Follow me on [Twitter](https://twitter.com/anthonygore).*